jraska/modules-graph-assert/README.md

 ```

 - You can run `./gradlew assertModuleGraph` to execute configured checks or `./gradlew check` where `assertModuleGraph` will be included.
-- Alternative option is using `assertOnAnyBuild = true` configuration to run the checks on every single Gradle build without need for running explicit tasks - see https://github.com/jraska/modules-graph-assert/pull/184
+- Alternative option is using `assertOnAnyBuild = true` configuration to run the checks on every single Gradle build without need for running explicit tasks - see https://github.com/jraska/modules-graph-assert/pull/184 for more details.

 ### Configuration
 Rules are applied on the Gradle module and its `api` and `implementation` dependencies by default.
 Typically you would want to apply this in your final app module, however configuration for any module is possible.
 [Example](https://github.com/jraska/github-client/blob/master/app/build.gradle#L141)